Shipwreck: Construction materials

 Exposed wooden components decay quickly.
 Often the only wooden parts of ships that remain after a century are those that were buried in silt or sand soon after the sinking.
 An example of this is Mary Rose.

 Steel and iron, depending on their thickness, may retain the ship's structure for decades.
 As corrosion takes place, sometimes accelerated by tides and weather, the structure collapses.
-Thicker ferrous objects such as cannons, boilers or the pressure vessel of a submarine generall survive longer underwater in spite of corrosion.
+Thicker ferrous objects such as cannons, boilers or the pressure vessel of a submarine generally survive longer underwater in spite of corrosion.

 Propellers, condensers, hinges and portholes were often made from non-ferrous metals such as brass and bronze, which do not corrode easily.